 Today, cosmetic dentistry is more popular than ever, from whitening and shaping to closing spaces and replacing teeth.
 And dentists have a wide array of tools and techniques at their disposal for improving the look of your smile.

 Before deciding to undergo any cosmetic procedure, it's important to know the benefits and risks and what you can expect during the process.
 Make sure you're clear about what it will cost, how much experience your dentist has with the procedure, and whether any special maintenance will be needed afterward.

 Over time, teeth can become stained or discolored, especially after smoking, taking certain medications, or consuming foods and beverages such as coffee and tea.
 Using a chemical process, your dentist can bleach your teeth in one of two ways.
 He can do an in-office procedure, or provide you with a system to use at home.

-Your dentist can create a custom mouthpiece that ensures the right amount of whitening solution reaches your teeth.
+Your dentist can create a custom mouthpiece tray that ensures the right amount of whitening solution reaches your teeth.
 You may find whitening at home more convenient.
-But it can take two to four weeks.
-In-office whitening can take place in one or more 45- to 60-minute visits.
+But it can take two to four weeks or longer depending on the strength of peroxide used.
+In-office whitening can take place in one or more 1- to 2-hour visits.